-The Major is designed to be approximately one half the course work a student completes toward a B.Sc. degree, providing the depth and rigour which can be achieved either by work within one discipline or through course work carefully orchestrated under a theme.
-As called for in 12.3.6, this requirement can be satisfied by completing the courses specified in any one of the named Major in Science listed in 12.3.16, according to one of the options outlined in 12.3.13 through 12.3.15.
-12.3.13 Disciplinary Major A Disciplinary Major in Science consists of a selection of courses worth 60 to 72 credits, with a minimum of 36 and a maximum of 42 credits required from a single discipline or department.
+The Major is designed to be approximately one half the course work a student completes toward a B.A. degree, providing the depth and rigour which can be achieved either by work within one discipline or through course work carefully planned under a theme.
+As called for in 11.2.4, this requirement can be satisfied by completing the courses specified in any one of the named Major listed in 11.2.13, according to one of the options outlined in 11.2.10 through 11.2.12 11.2.10 Disciplinary Major A Disciplinary Major consists of a selection of courses worth 60 credits, with a minimum of 36 and a maximum of 42 credits required from a single discipline or department.
 This type of Major gains its coherence from the traditional discipline from which it is drawn.
-Provision is made within each Major for credits under 12.3.3.
-12.3.14 Interdisciplinary Major An Interdisciplinary Major consists of a selection of courses worth 60 to 84 credits.
+Provision is made within each Major for 18 credits, usually drawn from outside the Major discipline, intended to complement and enrich the Major.
+11.2.11 Interdisciplinary Major An Interdisciplinary Major consists of a selection of courses worth 60 credits, in most cases.
 This type of Major gains its coherence from a theme, or approach held in common by its component courses.
 Such programs are authorized in advance by Senate.
-12.3.15 Specially Approved Major A Specially Approved Major consists of a selection of courses worth 60 to 72 credits.
-This type of Major gains its coherence from a carefully thought out combination of available courses which has not received prior authorization from Senate.
-Approval for this type of Major must be obtained from the appropriate Academic Dean, in consultation with the Registrar, by the end of the third year.
-12.3.16 Majors available for the B.Sc.
+11.2.12 Specially Approved Major A Specially Approved Major consists of a selection of courses worth 60 credits.
+This type of Major gains its coherence from a carefully thought-out combination of available courses which has not received prior authorization from Senate.
+Approval for this type of Major must be obtained from the appropriate Dean, in consultation with the Registrar, by the end of the third year.
+11.2.13 Majors Available for the B.A.

-For the B.Sc., the following Majors are available.
-For a complete listing of courses required for each Major, see the appropriate heading under Programs and Courses of Instruction.
+For the B.A., the following Majors are available.
+For a complete list of courses required for each Major, see the appropriate heading under Programs and Courses of Instruction.

 Disciplinary

-Biology

-Chemistry

-Computer Science

-Mathematics

-Physics
+Anthropology Art History Classical Studies Commerce Computer Science Economics English Fine Arts French Studies Geography Hispanic Studies History Mathematics Music Philosophy Political Science

-Psychology
+Psychology Religious Studies Sociology

 Interdisciplinary

-Aviation

-Biochemistry

-Cognitive Science

-Environmental Science
+American Studies Canadian Public Policy Canadian Studies Drama Environmental Studies International Relations Modern Languages, Literatures and Cultures Sociology/Anthropology

-12.3.17 The Minor as Required for the B.Sc.
+11.2.14 The Minor as Required for the B.A.